adborden/cloud-gov-cli/README.md

 [action definition](./action.yml) to be sure you have seen them all.

 * `command`: the cf-cli subcommand you wish to run.
 Default: `push`.
+  Additional arguments beyond the subcommand (e.g. `--strategy rolling`) should be respected, though it is possible that they will interact oddly with the way the optional arguments (application and manifest) are managed.
 * `application`: the name of the application as deployed to cloud.gov.
   If there is only one application in your manifest, this may not be needed (but some sub-commands require it in all cases).
 * `user`: **(required)**: The username to authenticate with.
 Should be a service